 When an application moves to a wait state, the OS issues a HLT instruction and the processor enters a halted state in which it waits for the next interrupt.
-The interrupt may be a timer interrupt that comes every 10 ms or an interrupt that signals an event.
+The interrupt may be a periodic timer interrupt or an interrupt that signals an event.